 - ATTR 371.
 Clinical Methods in Athletic Training I. Supervised application and mastery of basic clinical proficiencies in a clinical and laboratory setting.
 Focus is on evaluative methods including manual muscle testing, ROM, goniometry and palpation.
 Prerequisite: ATTR 250.
 2 credits. - ATTR 372.
 Clinical Methods in Athletic Training II.
 Continuation of proficiency mastery through clinical instruction in a laboratory setting as well as practical experience.
 Coursework relates to special testing, padding and bracing, protective equipment, and casting.
 Prerequisite: admission to the athletic training program.
 2 credits. - ATTR 410.
 Athletic Training Administration.
 This course utilizes an experiential approach to examine the administration of athletic training programs.
 Content of this course includes professional communications, record keeping, financial and human resource management, insurance and legal liability issues, professionalism, public relations, and facility planning, design and operation.
 Prerequisite: ATTR 330.
 3 credits.
 SP and WR. - ATTR 420.
 Medical Aspects in Athletic Training.
 The emphasis of this course is on general medical conditions prevalent in athletic populations.
 Focus is on the recognition, treatment and prognosis of skin conditions, congenital deformities, disease, special populations, and environmental factors.
 Epidemiology, counseling techniques, and current pharmacology concepts are discussed.
 Prerequisites: BIOL 206-207.
-3 credits. - ATTR 470.
+3 credits. - ATTR 450.
+Current Manual Therapy Techniques.
+This class will provide a clinically and anatomically based approach to the use of current manual therapy techniques.
+Special attention will be directed towards investigating the use of therapeutic massage, myofascial release, muscle energy and the use of therapeutic devices, such as foam rollers, spiked balls, and the fibroblaster.
+Prerequisite: ATTR 300 or by permission of instructor.
+2 credits. - ATTR 470.
 Clinical Research Methods.
 This course introduces the student to investigative methods of clinical research.
 Content includes how research contributes to the development of athletic training knowledge, improves athletic training practice, and enhances education and professional accountability.
 The research process and evidence-based practice are emphasized.
 Review of literature, definition of problem and formatting and design, reporting data and conclusions are presented.
 Prerequisite: MATH 271 or MATH 301.
 3 credits.
 SP and WR. - ATTR 471.
 Clinical Methods in Athletic Training III.
 Supervised application and mastery of advanced clinical proficiencies related to evaluation and management of athletic related injuries and conditions.
 Included coursework involves isokinetic testing skills.
 Prerequisite: admission to the athletic training program.
 2 credits. - ATTR 472.
 Clinical Methods in Athletic Training IV.
 Continuation of advanced proficiency mastery in athletic clinical education and isokinetic evaluation and interpretation are covered.
 Prerequisite: admission to the athletic training program.
 2 credits. - ATTR 473.
 Clinical Methods in Athletic Training V. Concentrated clinical experience in athletic training.
 Mastery of proficiencies related to assessment and rehabilitation of athletic injuries, as well as management and administration of the athletic training room.
 Includes certification examination review.
 Prerequisite: admission to the athletic training program.
 2 credits. - ATTR 492.
 Clinical Internship in Athletic Training.
 Supervised off-campus on-the-job learning experience designed to give students an opportunity to gain practical experience in a private clinic, educational setting, or sports organization which is involved in athletic health care.
 Prerequisites: Completion of all required courses.
 12 credits.